-When looking to rent a power generator, many business owners make the mistake of basing their choice on price or brand alone, without really considering what their power needs are and what size generator would best fit those needs.
+When assessing generator rentals, many business owners make the mistake of basing their choice on price or brand alone, without really considering what their power needs are and what size generator would best fit those needs.
 By choosing the wrong size, however, you risk facing system failures and even complete shutdowns, caused by overloading the generator’s capacity, as well as damaging the equipment powered by it and even some serious personal safety risks.
 To make sure that you are getting a generator that is compatible with your operations and equipment, you need to either consult a certified electrician (preferable), or truly understand the generator sizing process.

 Today’s modern market for power generators is rich in models ranging from as low as 5 kW to over 3 megawatts.
 While personal and small business power needs are usually satisfied with generators of up to 50 kW, larger businesses require far more potent industrial-size units.
 Your first concern in choosing the right generator to rent should be the purpose it is going to serve.
 Don’t look to save money on renting a unit that is not even designed to fit your industry’s power needs, as you may incur far greater costs in equipment damage or system shutdowns.